vlasscontreras/php-trainer/README.md

 | `NULL` | `NULL`    | `NULL`  | 3       | Soyapango    |
 | `NULL` | `NULL`    | `NULL`  | 4       | Apaneca      |

-It contains all the records from both tables, either they match or not, but those who match, will be related in the result set as seen above.
+It contains all the records from both tables, either they match or not, but those who match will be related in the result set as seen above.

 ###### Full Outer Join for MySQL

 `FULL OUTER JOIN` does not exist in MySQL 😨 but they can be emulated 😌.
-Using the previous example, we can MySQL it as follows:
+Using the previous example, we can MySQL-it as follows:

 ```sql
 (